Let me start with some good news:

 But beyond the practical reasons that pandering, stretching the truth, or overpackaging yourself will create a sucky MBA app, it has two deeply insidious side effects for your whole life and your level of self-confidence.

-First, if you pander, it means you’re effectively let the opinions of others dictate your choices.
+First, if you pander, it means you’re effectively letting the opinions of others dictate your choices.

 Does that feel good to you?